cjus/hydra-aws-docker-article/README2.md

 ## We'll begin with the end in mind

 Our end-goal is to build an eight-node cluster accessible via an Amazon Application Load Balancer (ALB).
-Our cluster will accept HTTP traffic and load balance between three master nodes which host our service-aware Application API Gateway, [hydra-router](https://github.com/flywheelsports/hydra-router).
-Hydra-router, itself a microservice, will be the only service listening on port 80.
+Our cluster will accept HTTP traffic and load balance between three master nodes which host our service-aware Application API Gateway, [HydraRouter](https://github.com/flywheelsports/hydra-router).
+HydraRouter, itself a microservice, will be the only service listening on port 80.
 It's responsible for routing service calls to individual services within the cluster.

 Hydra-router will only run on master nodes 01 - 03, which are directly accessible via the ALB.
 Our microservices will run on worker nodes 01-05.
 Services running on worker nodes will not publish ports for use outside of the network that the container is running in.

 <img src="./swarm-roles.png" alt="swarm roles" width="600px" />

 Referring to the above diagram, the master nodes in the Ingress network communicate with one another in support of high availability.
 If one master node dies, another is elected the active master.
 We can also scale up or down as required.
-Each Hydra-router running inside of a master node can communicate with microservices running in containers on the `service network`.
-Additionally, each service can communicate with the outside world (external API services) and with its internal peers and hydra-routers.
+Each Hydra-router running inside of a master node can communicate with microservices running in containers on the service network.
+Additionally, each service can communicate with the outside world (external API services) and with its internal peers.

-Using Docker swarm mode, we'll be able to scale our services with a simple command.
+Using [Docker swarm mode](https://docs.docker.com/engine/swarm/#feature-highlights), we'll be able to scale our services with a simple command.
 We'll also be able to add and remove EC2 instances participating in a swarm and redistribute our services accordingly.

 ### AWS setup